hsinhaoyu/hhyu_site/content/micro/pynchon_ref.md

 It's very interesting to me that Thomas Pynchon (rather than, say, William Gibson) is the author that people turn to when they talk about hackers and phone phreaks.

+PS: I am now reading [The Hacker Crackdown](https://www.mit.edu/hacker/hacker.html) by Bruce Sterling.
+Guess what?
+It also makes a reference to Thomas Pynchon!